nathanjhood/UBento/README.md

 If you don't see your Windows paths in the terminal on calling the above, check all of your ```$PATH``` calls in ```/etc/profile```, ```$HOME/.profile```, and the ```/etc/wsl.conf``` interoperability settings.

-## Still having package/service dependency issues?

-The MS Store Ubuntu distro ships with a very large APT package suite named ```ubuntu-wsl``` that we can instead break down into smaller dependency cycles, as and where (or even if) required.
-But you can go ahead and ```apt install ubtuntu-wsl``` if you do experience any issues.

-    sudo apt install ubuntu-wsl

-Note that the package ```wsl-setup``` attempts to run the Ubiquity "install-RELEASE" snap that creates the default WSL Ubuntu install for us, should you be interested (requires apt install snapd).

-    sudo apt install snapd
-    sudo snap refresh
-    sudo snap list

-No default snaps (cool!), but all the ```/snapd/bin``` folder locations should be appended to the $PATH variable - make sure to check ```/etc/profile``` and the troubleshooting tips below :)

-To get back to the MS Store version from here, you can

-    sudo snap install ubuntu-desktop-installer --classic
-    sudo wsl-setup

-## - [TIPS]

 ## Storage

 As seen in the [PRE-INSTALL] step earlier, WSL handily provides lots of ways to manage the storage of our virtual distros, including packing them as .tar files and importing them as dynamically-sized mount drives.
 We can fully leverage this in the spirit of a lightweight, portable development environment that can be easily backed up to external storage, re-initialized from a clean slate, duplicated, and converted between various storage and virtual hard drive formats.